List of non-video game media featuring Mario: Television

 The Super Mario Challenge is a game show which aired on The Children's Channel.
 It ran from 1990 to 1991 and aired at 4:30 p.m. every weekday.
 The presenter, John Lenahan, was a lookalike of Mario, and dressed in his clothes.
 Two guest players had to do tasks, all of which involved playing the Mario video games Super Mario Bros., Super Mario Bros.
 2 and, after its release in 1991, Super Mario Bros.
 3. Rounds included challenges to see which player could complete a level in the fastest time and who could collect the most gold coins on a certain level.

 Super Mario World is an animated television series based on the SNES video game of the same name.
 It is the third and currently last Saturday morning cartoon based on the Mario series.
 The show was originally aired on Saturday mornings on NBC in the 1991–92 season.
 It was featured in a half-hour time slot with a shortened version of Captain N: The Game Master.
-Episodes of Super Mario World were later shown as part of the syndication package Captain N and the Video Game Masters.
+Episodes of Super Mario World were later shown as part of the syndication package Captain N & The Video Game Masters.
 Afterwards, the series was split from Captain N altogether and shown in time-compressed reruns on Mario All-Stars.

 Mario Ice Capades is a television special featuring a Mario-themed Ice Capades skating show, broadcast on ABC on December 28, 1989.
 It starred Christopher Hewett as Bowser.
 Jason Bateman and Alyssa Milano also appeared in the special.

 Films

-Bowser and the Super Mushroom appeared in the 2012 Disney computer-animated film Wreck-It Ralph; Mario is mentioned by Felix but not seen in the film.
+Bowser and the Super Mushroom appeared in the 2012 Disney animated film Wreck-It Ralph; Mario is mentioned by Felix but not seen in the film.
 Mario's original arcade game appearance in Donkey Kong makes a cameo in the 2015 science fiction action comedy film Pixels.